7 Parenting Tips for Working from Home with Young Children

 7. Don’t forget to take care of yourself!
 We can get so caught up in meeting our family’s needs at times that we forget to take care of our own needs.
 Make sure you include a bit of downtime in your routine each day to simply be still and have a cup of coffee or read the newspaper or simply stare out the window and daydream for a few minutes.
 Take the time on a regular basis to do your nails, go have your hair done, and make a lunch date with a friend.
 Even if you bring your little one with you, you’ll still be out and about in a non-working environment for a bit and actually get to feel like an adult.
 If you’ve got a teething baby or a sick child and aren’t getting much sleep at night, take a nap during the day when your little one’s asleep instead of working during their nap.
 You may get a bit less work done, but you’ll enjoy your life and your family more, and isn’t that really the point of it all anyway?

-*reprinted with permission from The Natural Parent Magazine
+*Article by L.R.Knost, reprinted from The Natural Parent Magazine

 Related posts: